mehdiro20/Opt_Office_Management/README.md

 ---

 ### Step 4: Install Dependencies
-from this step please use Anaconda Powershell Prompt (in windows)
+From this step please use Anaconda Powershell Prompt (in windows)
 ```
    pip install -r requirements.txt